roblaing/swipl-webapp-howto/README.md

 A key point here is that while *Request* doesn't appear within http_handler, it does appear as the final argument where it is coded. *Request* can be preceeded by any number of arguments.
 If it has no other arguments, by Prolog convention for functor/0 it is written in http_handler without brackets.

-Irrespective of the programming language you use for web development, accessing what's in the HTTP message remains fundamental, so I've used [term_string(?Term, ?String)](http://www.swi-prolog.org/pldoc/doc_for?object=term_string/2) to make *Request* viewable in the example webpage.
+Irrespective of the programming language you use for web development, accessing what's in the HTTP header remains fundamental, so I've used [term_string(?Term, ?String)](http://www.swi-prolog.org/pldoc/doc_for?object=term_string/2) to make *Request* viewable in the example webpage.
 We'll be doing this again in the coming units to see how form data, cookies etc are communicated to the web application by the browser.

 ```prolog
 my_handler_code(User, Request) :-